FIXTradingCommunity/fix-orchestra/README.md

 ### repository2010
 Repository 2010 Edition was the version of the FIX Repository prior to FIX Orchestra.
 This module provides a parser for its XML schema.
 It may be used to process existing Repository files and to convert their message structures to Orchestra format.

-### repositoryDiffMerge
-These utilities extract incremental changes to XML files and selectively apply changes to a base file.
-The difference format is conformant to standard [IETF RFC 5261](https://tools.ietf.org/html/rfc5261).
-A benefit of these utilities, aside from editing Orchestra files, is that they can be used for HTTP PATCH operations with Orchestra XML payloads.

 ### docgen
 This utility generates documentation for an Orchestra file that can be view in any web browser.
 The output of the generator may be used locally or from a web server.